scott-whitehurst/borg-ai/README.md

 Game:
 Play a game of rock, paper, scissors with the user - there is probably a simpler way to code this, but for now it seems to give fair odds

+Unrecognised:
+Inform the user of the error and direct them to the help command to check functions